 Digital innovation: a driving force for positive transformation

-Sharing skills and knowledge is what Open Innovation is all about.
-Which is why Societe Generale is increasing and intensifying our dialogue with startups and the FinTech ecosystem.
-This continuous immersion alongside thousands of innovative players around the world enables us to identify those actors bringing the highest level of value to the Group for the benefit of our clients.
-New strategic partnerships with a wide variety of startups are being forged in key areas such as new payment methods, transaction security, the client experience, among others.
+Societe Generale is constantly developing its Open Innovation policy and multiplies and intensifies its relations with startups and fintechs.
+This continuous immersion alongside thousands of innovative players around the world enables us to identify wich actors bring the highest level of value to the Group for the benefit of clients.

 Startups dream up tomorrow's disruptive solutions.
-Societe Generale helps make these solutions a reality through our products and services.
-In our constant search for new partners, the Group has set up an Open Innovation platform.
-It connects more than 30 of the Group's innovation leaders with startups operating in one of the following areas: services for SMEs, open banking, payments, e-commerce, credit, global markets, real estate, insurtech, cybersecurity and regtech (regulatory technology), blockchain and cryptology.
+Societe Generale helps make these solutions a reality through its products and services.
+In its constant search for new partners, the Group has set up an Open Innovation platform.
+It connects more than 60 innovation leaders from all businesses with startups operating in one of the priority areas selected by the Group.

 Societe Generale Ventures: a fund dedicated to innovation

 Societe Generale Ventures brings together all the Group’s investments in startups and fintechs since 2015.
 The objective of Societe Generale Ventures is to generate value for customers through the launch of new services or products, but also to shorten time-to-market and improve operational efficiency.

 By creating an investment portfolio, it accelerates the Group’s digital transformation and develops new business models to bring responsible and innovative financial solutions to customers.